ansys/pydpf-post/docs/source/contributing.rst

    guidelines, and always provide a for simple use cases for the new features.

 3. **Test it**.
-Since Python is an interperted language, if it's not tested, it's probably broken.
+Since Python is an interpreted language, if it's not tested, it's probably broken.
 At the minimum, include unit tests for each new feature within the ``tests`` directory.
 Ensure that each new method, class, or function has reasonable (>90%) coverage.